Contrast-Security-OSS/docs/content/installation/java/server/CloudFoundry.md

 ## Use Contrast with Java Applications on PCF

 The Contrast integration with PCF allows you to easily deploy Contrast-monitored applications on the PCF platform.
-These instructions walk you through deploying a Java applicaton with a Contrast agent installed, and demonstrates the steps to get up and running with PCF and the Contrast Java buildpack.
+These instructions walk you through deploying a Java application with a Contrast agent installed, and demonstrates the steps to get up and running with PCF and the Contrast Java buildpack.

 ### Set up an application with the Contrast build pack